Warsaw Eagles

 The Warsaw Eagles are an American football team in Warsaw, Poland.
-They play in the Polish Football League.
+They play in the Polish Football League and are an upcoming expansion team to the American Football League Europe.
 Paul Kusmierz is the owner of the team.

 History

 The team was founded in 1999 by a group of NFL enthusiasts consisting of Jędrzej Staszewski, Piotr Gorzkowski, Jan Kowalski, Grzegorz Mikuła, and Tomasz Kozankiewicz, who are considered to be the founders of the Warsaw Eagles club.

 In 2004 the club purchased professional sports gear for the first time to be able to spar with the very first opponent on the Polish arena - Fireballs Wielkopolska.
 The first game was played on December 17 of 2004 in Suchy Las near Poznań.
 In 2006 along with 1.
 KFA Wielkopolska, Pomorze Seahawks (currently Seahawks Gdynia) and The Crew Wrocław (currently Giants Wrocław), the Eagles debuted in the very first edition of the Polish American Football League and having dominated each game, won the first Championship title.
 The Eagles would go on to win the title again in 2008 defeating The Crew Wrocław 26:14.

-In 2009 the team signed contracts with its first two import professional players from the United States.

-In the 2012/2013 season the Eagles signed four American import players.
+In 2009, the team signed contracts with its first two import professional players from the United States.
+In the 2012–13 season, the Eagles signed four American import players.

+On 5 September 2026, the American Football League Europe announced the Warsaw Eagles as the league's ninth overall franchise, and the second from Poland after the Panthers Wrocław.
+The team will begin AFLE play for the 2027 season.

 Uniforms

-The Warsaw Eagles’ navy blue home jersey has orange numbers, letter outlines and vertical stripes on opposite sides.
+The Warsaw Eagles’ navy-blue home jersey has orange numbers, letter outlines and vertical stripes on opposite sides.
 The away kit consists of a white jersey with dark blue letters and numbers that have orange outlines.
-Players wear white socks, navy blue helmets with an Eagle head, and navy blue pants to all games.
+Players wear white socks, navy blue helmets with an Eagle head, and navy-blue pants to all games.